NCHS-CS/nchs-cs.github.io/idp/final-project/tips/report.md

 You may want to extend beyond your peers to make your project unique and cool.
 You will want to find creative and valuable additions to incorporate.
 Here are a few considerations.

-## Change the research questions
-In conducting research, the formulation of a research question is a crucial step that evolves over time.
-As researchers delve deeper into the subject matter, gain new insights, and adapt to changing circumstances, the initial research question may undergo modifications or even a complete transformation.
-Changes can occur due to many reasons such as:
-1. Pilot Study or Data Collection
-2. Data Analysis and Initial Findings
-3. Feedback and Peer Review

-## Focus on different demographics
-Having multiple research questions that focus on different areas or demographics within a project can enhance the depth and breadth of your study.
-Here's a description of how to accomplish this and a specific example to illustrate the concept:

-To create multiple research questions focusing on different areas or demographics, you should first identify the key dimensions they wish to explore within the broader research topic.
-These dimensions could be distinct variables, subgroups, or specific factors of interest.
-Each research question should be clear, relevant, and aligned with the unique characteristics of the subgroup or area under investigation.

-### Example:

-**Research Questions**
-1. How does the number and rate of aviation accidents correlate with different aspects of the temporal dimension (technological progression)?
-2. What is the relationship between aircraft mechanical factors and the likelihood of aviation accidents?
-3. How do external environmental factors such as geographical patterns and weather conditions correlate with the occurrence of aviation accidents?
-4. What is the role of human factors, including communication, crew-related factors, and staffing levels, in aviation accidents and incidents?
-5. To what extent can machine learning extract factorial information from personal narratives of aviation accidents?

-### Comments

-In this example, the researchers have formulated five distinct research questions, each focusing on a different area and demographic.
-By having multiple research questions, the researchers can collect data specifically tailored to each potential hazard in aerospace engineering as well as factors of ML.

-The first two focus on aircraft accidents and their connection to technology.
-The third question covers environmental and geographical demographics.
-The fourth is centered towards human behavior and psychology.
-And lastly, the fifth questions aims to draw connections using a Machine Learning model.

-The different perspectives covered in this research, enviornmental, technology, physiological, and more make it complex and incredibly insightful.
-It also sets up the stage for conversation between findings.

-## Other Research Questions Examples

-### **Good Research Questions** (Clear, Specific, and Data-Driven)
-1. **How does air quality vary across different cities, and what factors contribute most to poor air quality?**
-   *(This question allows for data collection on air quality, weather, and pollution sources, making it suitable for Pandas analysis.)*

-2. **What are the trends in student performance based on study time and extracurricular activities?**
-   *(You can analyze datasets on student grades, study habits, and activity participation to find correlations.)*

-3. **How do different machine learning algorithms perform on predicting house prices based on real estate data?**
-   *(This allows for a comparative analysis using regression models and Pandas for data handling.)*

-### **Poor Research Questions** (Too Broad, Opinion-Based, or Lacking Data)
-1. **Why do students struggle with math?**
-   *(Too vague and qualitative; lacks a clear dataset or measurable variables.)*

-2. **Is social media good or bad for mental health?**
-   *(Overly broad and subjective; needs a more specific data-driven approach like analyzing sentiment analysis of social media usage.)*

-3. **How has technology changed over time?**
-   *(Too general; should focus on a specific technology and measurable aspects like adoption rates or performance metrics.)*

 ## Make Connections

 Do your findings and takeaways support each other?
 Or contradict each other?